PacificBiosciences/smrtflow/smrt-server-lims/README.md

 ## LIMS and Resolution Service

-Lab Information Managment System (LIMS) tracking and resolution service for common name or shorthand identifiers.
+Lab Information Managment System (LIMS) is based on [this spec](specification.md) and provides tracking and resolution service for common name or shorthand identifiers.
 See [smrtflow#89](https://github.com/PacificBiosciences/smrtflow/issues/89) for history.

 Run the service via sbt.